GameFoundry/bsf/Documentation/Manuals/docs/00_User/07_GUI/00_spriteTextures.md

 spriteTexture->setAnimation(anim);
 ~~~~~~~~~~~~~

-Finally you need to enable animation playback by passing one of the @ref bs::SpriteAnimationPlayback "SpriteAnimationPlayback" values to @ref bs::SpriteTexture::setAnimationPlayback "SpriteTexture::setAnimationPlayback()".
+Finally you need to enable animation playback by passing one of the @bs::SpriteAnimationPlayback values to @bs::SpriteTexture::setAnimationPlayback.

 ~~~~~~~~~~~~~{.cpp}
 spriteTexture->setAnimationPlayback(SpriteAnimationPlayback::Loop);